-Shareholdings, as defined for ownership requirement purposes, include shares held directly or beneficially, and shares under our Employee Stock Purchase Plan or 401(k) plans.
-Shareholdings do not include exercisable stock options or restricted shares still subject to restrictions.
-The named executive officers are expected to have shareholdings consistent with these guidelines within five years after their becoming a named executive officer or after receiving a significant promotion.
+Shareholdings, as defined for ownership requirement purposes include shares held directly or beneficially, and shares under our Employee Stock Purchase Plan or 401(k) plans.
+Shareholdings do not include exercisable stock options, restricted shares still subject to restrictions or performance shares before being earned.
 An executive who has not achieved the guideline within this five-year period is expected to retain one-half of any equity awards, after any required tax withholding, in Company stock and to use 10% of any annual cash incentive awards after tax to purchase shares of Company stock until the guideline is met.

-Each of the named executive officers other than the Chief Executive officer received a significant promotion in 2012, starting a new five-year period.
-It is the Company's policy not to permit hedging or short-selling of the Company's stock by its executive officers.
+It is the Company's policy not to permit hedging, pledging without clearance from the Company's General Counsel or short-selling of the Company's stock by its executive officers.